lunarc/lunarc_docs/docs/guides/applications/MATLAB.md

 # MATLAB

-SNIC provides a nationwide set resources with the MATLAB Distributed Computing Server (MDCS) installed.
-At each respective SNIC centra the hosting university MATLAB licenses and toolboxes are available for use.
+SNIC/NAISS provides a nationwide set of resources with the MATLAB Distributed Computing Server (MDCS) installed.
+At each respective NAISS centra the hosting university MATLAB licenses and toolboxes are available for use.

 The MATLAB versions available at LUNARC are: